DORIA Metal Pendant Lamp

 Manufacturer: DORIA-Werkstätten, Walter Donner GmbH & Co.
 KG, Fürth, Germany.

-Other versions: Made in many forms, colours and sizes.
+Other versions: This DORIA metal pendant lamp was made in many forms, colours and sizes.
 Also made as a flush mount and a wall lamp.
 Some models were produced with an opal glass diffuser, as you can see below.

 DORIA no longer exists.
 The firm was declared bankrupt in 1986.